 Where this leaves a visual-first / AIVA approach

-The eight cases above sort cleanly into four root causes — each of which has a natural counterpart in a visual-driven session running a real headed Chrome through VNC.
+The eleven cases above sort cleanly into six root causes — each of which has a natural counterpart in a visual-driven session running a real headed Chrome through VNC.

 Playwright remains the right tool when the contract is DOM-on-DOM.
 The cases above are where its contract ends.